-The Friends have an agreement with Onondaga County regarding membership, whereby free admission is part of the benefits that members of the Friends receive.
-A portion of the membership fees collected is paid to the County to help defray the expense of this benefit and is also shown on the consolidated financial statements as zoo support expenses in program services.
-In 2023 and 2022, these expenses were approximately \$83,500 and \$75,100, respectively.
+The Friends have an agreement with Onondaga County (the County) regarding membership, whereby free admission is part of the benefits that members of the Friends receive.
+A portion of the membership fees collected is paid to the County to help defray the expense of this benefit and is also shown on the consolidated financial statements as membership supporting services.
+In 2024 and 2023, these expenses were approximately \$86,500 and \$83,500, respectively.

 The Friends also have an agreement with Onondaga County to operate the HoneyBee Café at the Zoo, for the convenience of the Zoo visitors.
-The Friends pay the County \$30,000 each year from the profits of the café.
-The Zoo owed the County \$30,000 and \$15,000 for these payments at December 31, 2023 and 2022, respectively, which is recorded as due to Onondaga County on the accompanying consolidated statement of financial position.
+The Friends pay the County \$30,000 each year from the profits of the café and is shown as zoo support in program services on the consolidated financial statements.
+The Zoo owed the County \$7,500 and \$30,000 for these payments at December 31, 2024 and 2023, respectively, which is recorded as due to Onondaga County on the accompanying consolidated statement of financial position.